The Best Civitavecchia Port Guide For An Amazing Day

 Can I walk from my ship to the train station?

-• Civitavecchia Express: About 40 minutes to the Vatican or 55 minutes to Ostiense
+The express train usually takes about 40 minutes to reach the Vatican area or around 55 minutes to Roma Ostiense.

 What is the best train ticket for a day trip?